aprilsourz/AF-fullstack-project-frontend2/README.md

 before I worked on rednering the JSON on the page.

-I seperated the three main pages into handle bars templates and wrote functions to swap them in and out and the right times.
+I seperated the three main pages into handle bars templates and wrote functions to swap them in and out at the right times.
 Thats how I created the UI.
 In a previous project I used jQuery .show and .hide methods for my UI.
-Handlebars this my life a lot easier, its much a cleaner and more effective way to swap DOM elements in and out of view.
+Handlebars made my life a lot easier, its a much cleaner and more effective way to swap DOM elements in and out of view.

-I wanted to implement a feature that would close the an edit form when the user clicked anywhere outside of it.
+I wanted to implement a feature that would close an edit form when the user clicked anywhere outside of it.
 I wasn't able to come up with a solution.
 I didn't have any console errors to work with and it was hard to keep track of all the DOM mutation that was occurring.